ONLINE MENTORSHIP for Yoga Teachers:

 - Body as a safe space – yoga and embodiment practices

-WEEK 4 – Mindfulness and embodiment in yoga for trauma – 12th February
+SESSION 4 – Mindfulness and embodiment in yoga for trauma – 25th May

 - The difference between mindfulness and embodiment